Skip to content

 What's a dirty name?

 The helper zavod.helpers.is_name_irregular returns true if a name potentially needs cleaning.
+It can be used directly, but is also used by the other name cleaning helpers.

 A dataset can customise what should be considered "in need of cleaning" using options under the names key of the dataset metadata.
-Each field under names is a schema type, so that different rules can apply to different entities in the dataset.

 e.g.